Our mission is to "help students develop, evaluate, and implement their professional and career plans."

 - How to be Successful at a Job Fair

 Topics are relevant to student concerns and the content can be tailored to meet the needs of your specific class/major.
-If you have considered providing career/internship related information to your classes, please contact us at X1484 or by email at firstname.lastname@example.org to discuss how the CDC can assist you in meeting your goals for the semester.
+If you have considered providing career/internship related information to your classes, please contact us at X1484 or by email at firstname.lastname@example.org to discuss how the Career Center can assist you in meeting your goals for the semester.

 Writing Letters of Recommendation/References